-The Quincy Valley Business & Conference Center is located in the heart of Quincy, Washington, one block away from the crossroads of State Highways 28 and 281 and available for your event.
-Check out our interesting history and our exciting remodel plans.
+The Quincy Valley Business & Conference Center (QVBCC) is located in the heart of Quincy, Washington, one block away from the crossroads of State Highways 28 and 281.

-Since acquiring the 2 buildings located at 101 F Street SW and 115 F Street SW in July of 2015, the Commissioners of the Port of Quincy have been working on plans for creating a multi-use facility that supports both public and private meetings, conferences, education and job training opportunities for the residents and businesses in Quincy and the surrounding area.
+Since acquiring the former Quincy Community Center and Heartland Pharmacy buildings located at 115 F Street SW and 101 F Street SW, respectively, in July of 2015, the Port of Quincy has been making improvements to create a multi-use facility that supports both public and private meetings, conferences, education, and job training opportunities for the residents and businesses in Quincy and the surrounding areas.

 The Port of Quincy is an equal opportunity provider and employer.
 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington D.C.
 20250-9410, by fax (202) 690-7442 or email at firstname.lastname@example.org .